lipey1/lipey1/README.md

 - 🔭 I’m currently working on **Reservando.ai, MyGames and OrdoVTT**

-- 👨‍💻 All of my projects are available at [https://felipeestrela.com.br](https://felipeestrela.com.br)
+- 👨‍💻 My portfolio is available at [https://felipeestrela.com.br](https://felipeestrela.com.br)

 - 📫 How to reach me **felipeestrela2006@gmail.com**